BlueShiftButterfly/tiralabra_procgen/documentation/testing_document.md

 [![codecov](https://codecov.io/gh/BlueShiftButterfly/tiralabra_procgen/graph/badge.svg?token=TO1ECLJ9QO)](https://codecov.io/gh/BlueShiftButterfly/tiralabra_procgen)

 The graphical components in the engine module are not tested.
-The room generator module is tested.
+Only the dungeon_generator module is tested.

 ## Running Tests